elit0451/DatabasesBlogEntry/README.md

 ## Introduction <img src="https://user-images.githubusercontent.com/21998037/69781481-96310c80-11ae-11ea-8f6b-0ac987d1d559.png" align="center" height="45">
 The aim of this blogpost is to sensitize the entire community of developers who use MongoDB as their persistence layer.
 We were inspired to improve a final project based on the critique provided during its examination.
 The complete source code and documentation of our results can be found in [Github](https://github.com/elit0451/GutenbergProject).

-The domain for this blogpost was a selection of books containing a title and an author, as well as a list of cities including their name and their geocoordinates.
+The domain for this blogpost was a selection of books containing a title and an author, as well as a list of cities including their name and their geographical coordinates.
 The resources we have used to supply this domain were the [Gutenberg archive](http://www.gutenberg.org) of English books and [GeoNames](http://download.geonames.org/export/dump/) for the cities data.

 During the examination, based on the previously recorded performance data, our attention was drawn to a specific query which was taking far too long to execute within MongoDB.

-In the underlying sections, we present how we moved away from a separate collection approach and embraced a nested collection instead, in order to bring us optimal performance for our domain and correct the query's abnormal response time.
+In the underlying sections, we present how we moved away from a separate collection approach and embraced a nested collection instead, in order to bring up optimal performance for our domain and correct the query's abnormal response time.

 </br>